GreenAgris/testableSGT/README.md

    On default (not defined question number) give information to user that the question was not found and return to the main menu.
 Update, if needed, Answer and Question classes with getter/setter methods for any internal variables you want to access individually.
+6) Within package loops, find the file LoopsExamples.
+Fill in the logic of the already defined functions there, based on their names.
+To double-check your results you can run the tests of the class.
+They should show green if the function is implemented correctly (based on the names of the tests).
+7) A word is a palindrome if it can be read the same both forward and backward.
+Create a function in class "LoopsSecondExamples" named isStringPalindrome(String input) that can determine if a String is a palindrome.
+(Test values like "otto" and "palindromeemordnilap")
+8) Write a triangular multiplication printing function.

 Exercises  :